fernand0labra/rai-cluster-workshop/README.md

 ### Connecting to HPC Cluster

 There are 3 primary options for connecting to the cluster environments, namely the [OpenOndemand](https://portal.c3se.chalmers.se/public/root/) portal, [Thinlinc](https://www.cendio.com/thinlinc/download/) connection to the login nodes or SSH access.
+OpenOndemand and SSH require VPN connection to the university's network.

 The OpenOndemand option will be covered in [Visual Applications with ComputeNode Desktop OnDemand](#visual-applications-with-computenode-desktop-ondemand).
 Connecting with Thinlinc requires the installation of the software plus indicating server (*alvis1.c3se.chalmers.se*), username and password.
 SSH has a similar approach with the peculiarity of having to request TTY in order for the connection to be correctly setup.